Carolina Beach State Park Guide: Calling Active Vacationers

 Boating, SUP and Fishing

 Carolina Beach State Park provides access to three different waterways: Cape Fear River, Masonboro Sound and the Atlantic Ocean.
-The park has an onsite 54-slip marina with two public boat ramps, along with fuel, snacks and fishing equipment.
-Visitors are welcome to bring their boats and get ready for a day on the water.
+The park has an 54-slip marina with two public boat ramps, along with fuel, snacks and fishing equipment.
+Visitors are welcome to bring their boats.

 If heading into the water, remember swimming is prohibited at Carolina Beach State Park due to dangerous currents and sharp drop-offs near the shore.